 What is a longitudinal survey?

 Longitudinal surveys follow the same participants over an extended period of time, usually several years.
-For LSAY, participants begin the study when they're 16 years old and will be contacted once a year for up to 10 years.
+For LSAY, participants typically begin the study when they're 15 years old and will be contacted once a year for 10 years.

 How long will the survey take?

 The survey will only take about 20 minutes to complete!